Top Artists – Creedence Clearwater Revival

 Let’s just say there were no real winners, but there sure were some losers.

 My take on the Hoffman version is simply this: it has virtually no trace of Tubey Analog Magic.
-None to speak of anyway.
+None that I can find anyway.

 It sounds like a clean, tonally correct but fairly bass-shy CD.